ngrootscholten/threadline/README.md

    npx threadline check
    ```

-2. **Add your experts**
+2. **Add your threadlines**
-   Create an `/experts` folder in your repository and add markdown files defining your coding standards.
+   Create a `/threadlines` folder in your repository and add markdown files defining your coding standards.

 3. **See it in action**
-   Make a change, run the check, and see which experts flag issues.
+   Make a change, run the check, and see which threadlines flag issues.

 ## How It Works

-1. Define your experts as markdown files in `/experts`
+1. Define your threadlines as markdown files in `/threadlines`
 2. Run `npx threadline check` when reviewing changes
 3. Threadline validates experts, collects git diffs, and runs parallel AI reviews
 4. Get focused feedback—only experts that need attention are shown